ThanapoomJoey/AWS-Serverless-DataLake/README.md

 ## Summary: Benefits of Parquet Conversion and Partitioning

-This summary highlights three key outcomes from the serverless datalake project, based on file conversion and query performance in Athena.
+This summary highlights three key outcomes from the serverless datalake project, based on file conversion and query performance in Athena

 ### 1. File Conversion: CSV to Parquet
 - **CSV Size**: 636.7 MB